The best supplements for improving egg quality are:

 - A good quality prenatal with at least 800 mcg folate (not folic acid)

-In certain circumstances, other supplements such as melatonin, myo-inositol, alpha-lipoic acid, or DHEA may be needed, but these supplements are not right for everyone, as discussed in the book.
+In certain circumstances, other supplements such as melatonin, myo-inositol, alpha-lipoic acid, n-acetyl cysteine, or DHEA may be needed, as discussed in the book.

 The Best Prenatal Supplement for Egg Quality: